-The Speyside Way links the sea at Buckpool with the Cairngorms at Aviemore and at Tomintoul.
-The main path between Buckpool and Aviemore is 65 miles long and tends to follow the course of the River Spey.
+The Speyside Way links the sea at Buckie with the Cairngorms at Aviemore and at Tomintoul.
+The main path between Buckie and Aviemore is 65 miles long and tends to follow the course of the River Spey.
 There are also two spurs off the main path, of 15 miles to Tomintoul and of 4 miles to Dufftown.

 The central parts of the Way opened in 1981, with the Tomintoul spur following in 1990.
-The last five miles from Spey Bay to Buckpool opened in 1999, and the southern section to Aviemore completed the Speyside Way in April 2000.
-There are plans to extend the Way south to Kingussie and Newtonmore: with the possible line of the proposed extension shown in lighter blue on the map.
+The last five miles from Spey Bay to Buckie opened in 1999, and the southern section to Aviemore completed the Speyside Way in April 2000.
+There are plans to extend the Way south to Kingussie and Newtonmore: with the possible line of the proposed extension shown in lighter grey on the map.
 The section as far south west as Kincraig opened in September 2015.

 There are those who feel the Speyside Way should be walked from the coast to the mountains, which allows you to tackle the easier parts of the route first.
 Our own preference is to start in Aviemore and progress north east to Buckpool.
 This means you tend to be walking away from the sun rather than towards it: and we like the idea of following the flow of the River Spey rather than walking upstream.
 But the joy of walking is the freedom to choose for yourself.